apache/metron/metron-platform/Performance-tuning-guide.md

 The main lever you're going to work with when tuning Kafka throughput will be the number of partitions.
 A handy method for deciding how many partitions to use is to first calculate the throughput for a single producer (p) and a single consumer (c), and then use that with the desired throughput (t) to roughly estimate the number of partitions to use.
-You would want at least max(t/p, t/c) partitions to attain the desired throughput. https://www.confluent.io/blog/how-to-choose-the-number-of-topicspartitions-in-a-kafka-cluster/
+You would want at least max(t/p, t/c) partitions to attain the desired throughput.
+See https://www.confluent.io/blog/how-to-choose-the-number-of-topicspartitions-in-a-kafka-cluster/ for more details.

 ### Storm Tuning